-From an operational perspective, the Company's employees have been able to work efficiently and effectively from home and this could continue for as long as necessary without any material adverse effect on the financial performance of the Company.
+From an operational perspective, the Company's employees have been able to work efficiently and effectively from home without any material adverse effect on the financial performance of the Company.
+As we emerge from the crisis, a hybrid working model has been introduced with employees working certain days in the office per week and other days working from home.